starryknight/GA-SEI-curriculum/sequences/project-1/readme.md

 ### Process Guidelines for Getting Help

+When you need help please follow the following steps:

+1. Seek out help online
+1. Seek out help with your peers
+1. Use the debugging channel on Slack
+1. See an instructor personally

 Please note __the following are guidelines__ do have exceptions.
 Your instructors are approachable, however be sure to follow the appropriate channels first.

-1. Seek out help online
-3. Seek out help with your peers
-4. Use the debugging channel on Slack
-5. See an instructor personally

 ### How to ask for help